 The trainees will be in almost daily contact with one or more faculty members.
 The faculty member will give regular feedback to the residents and to the Programme Director/Coordinator.
 The Programme Director or Coordinator will discuss the performance with each trainee every three to four months.
 When necessary, the Programme Director/Coordinator will discuss the performance of the trainee with them more frequently than the above schedule and will provide appropriate counseling.
 Consistent inability on the part of the trainee to meet the required standard would lead to discontinuation from the training programme.
 There are two formal examinations held per year for their formal assessment.

-There are seven full-time and two part-time faculty members in the section of Pulmonary and Critical care Medicine.
+There are six full-time and three part-time faculty members in the section of Pulmonary and Critical Care Medicine.
 In addition to clinical and teaching responsibilities, these faculty members have administrative responsibilities and research interests.